Indians hoping deep rotation brings championship

 GOODYEAR, Ariz.
 (AP) -- Cleveland's entire starting rotation is healthy this spring training - unlike late last season.

-Corey Kluber, Carlos Carrasco, Danny Salazar, Trevor Bauer and Josh Tomlin combined to in 66 games last year, but Carrasco and Salazar got hurt in September and Bauer interrupted his October with his infamous injury sustained while playing with a drone.
+Corey Kluber, Carlos Carrasco, Danny Salazar, Trevor Bauer and Josh Tomlin combined to win 66 games last season, but Carrasco and Salazar got hurt in September and Bauer interrupted his October with his infamous injury sustained while playing with a drone.

 ''Where we're situated with our pitching, the guys are starting to get to the point where the game's not going too fast because they've got some years under their belt, but they don't have so many where the wear and tear is showing,'' manager Terry Francona said. ''Kluber, you keep seeing him find ways to get better.
 And then Danny, Carlos, they're still pretty young.
 They're in their really good years.
 So we're hoping that's one of our strengths.''